15 Things You’re Doing to Your Car That Mechanics Wouldn’t

 Neglecting oil changes

-Getting an oil change can be one of the most burdensome car repairs to stay on top of, especially since it needs to be done fairly frequently compared to many others.
+Getting an oil change can be one of the most burdensome maintenance jobs to stay on top of, especially since it needs to be done fairly frequently compared to many others.
 But don’t neglect it!
-Keep an eye on your car’s oil level.
+In between oil changes, keep an eye on your car’s oil level.
 “The car’s oil ensures that all parts of your engine run smoothly, so it’s critical that its level is maintained and kept in order,” says Bryan Rodgers, Owner of Rodgers Performance, a top-dealer alternative Audi repair and service specialist.
 Experts recommend consulting your mechanic, and/or your car’s manual, to get a good idea of how often you actually need an oil change, and then set yourself a reminder, that you’re going to acknowledge, accordingly.

 Use this ultimate car maintenance schedule to keep your ride in top condition.